Make best use of your riders

 - The higher a rider's Prologue attribute, the more competitive they are on time-trials of under 10 km.

-- The lower a rider's Recovery rating, the greater the tendency for his race-day condition to worsen during the course of a stage race.
+- The higher a rider's Recovery rating, the later the condition penalty appears during a race.

 - The higher a rider's Cobblestone attribute, the more competitive they are on cobblestones.